Treaty 6: Terms

 The government used the Robinson Treaties as an outline for Treaty 6 and all the numbered treaties.
 The Indigenous peoples involved in the Robinson Treaties were given money plus additional annual payments.
 Reserves were identified and indigenous people were given the right to hunt and fish on the land they used to own unless the land was sold or occupied.
 However, despite the Robinson Treaties serving as an outline, the Indigenous peoples of Treaty 6 negotiated additional terms into their treaty which the government did not intend to include.

-According to the settler version of history and the terms of treaty making, First Nations gave up their customary title to the land under common law in exchange for provisions from the government.
+According to the settler version of history and the terms of treaty making, First Nations gave up their customary title related to customary land in exchange for provisions from the government.
 The First Nations understanding is radically different from the British version; in the oral histories, translations (for example there is no concept of "land ownership" or "cede", which follows from the concept of land ownership, in the Cree language), and British customs, there continues to be controversy as to possible different understandings of the terms as they were used at the time of the treaty signings.

 The Plain and Wood Cree Tribes of Indians, and all other the Indians inhabiting the district hereinafter described and defined, do hereby cede, release, surrender and yield up to the Government of the Dominion of Canada, for Her Majesty the Queen and Her successors forever, all their rights, titles and privileges, whatsoever, to the lands included within the following limits...

 During the treaty negotiations, the Indigenous peoples requested for agricultural tools, animals such as an ox and a cow for each family, assistance for the poor and those unable to work, the ban of alcohol in the province of Saskatchewan, and education to be provided for each reserve.
 In addition, the Indigenous peoples asked to be able to change the location of their settlement before the land was surveyed, ability to take resources from Crown lands such as timber, cooking stoves, medicine, a hand mill, access to bridges, and in the event of war the ability to refuse to serve.

 A presentation copy of the original Treaty No. 6 (1876 August 23).
 Printed on parchment.
 Text in black and red; blue and red border.
 Sourced from the University of Alberta Library's Bruce Peel Special Collections.